MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 ## Overview

-In the Toybox sample, certain prefabs are classied as *Equippables*.
+In the Toybox sample, certain prefabs are [Interactables](./interactables.md) of the type known as *Equippable*.
 When you pick up such an object, your hand and arm position adjust to hold the object in a realistic way.
 This is called *equipping an object to your hand*.

 > [!NOTE]
 > The Toybox sample is where we currently showcase our Equippables prefabs, but you can use the prefabs or create your own Equippables in any project.